rafalkaron/rafalkaron.github.io/content/resume.md

 ### Coding

 I am a self-taught coder.
-Currently, I develop my side projects on my own and collaborate with software developers at work.
-I develop internal tools in Python professionally.
+Currently, I develop my side projects independently and collaborate with software developers at work.
+Professionally, I specialize in developing internal tools using Python.

 I am familiar with these technologies: